TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 However, it requires a corrector step, which requires an additional element-wise computation for each substep.
 This increases the computational cost.

 The chosen time step size is 0.001 s.
+The following radii are used:

 - Tchamwa: 0.9
 - Tchamwa: 0.6